Key takeaways

 - To reduce the risk of worsening kidney disease, hospitalization, and cardiovascular death in adults with chronic kidney disease

-Without health insurance, Jardiance can be expensive for many people, but there are several options you can pursue to save money on this medication.
+Without health insurance, Jardiance can be expensive for many people, but there are several ways to save money on this medication.

 How much does Jardiance cost?